 statement

-No matter the process, ideas can come from thin air.
-The unique curve of an object, the simple turn of a phrase, or a flash of color can strike a chord and make an idea surface, pop or reveal itself.
+Whatever the process, ideas can come from anywhere.
+The unique curve of an object, the simple turn of a phrase, or a flash of color can strike a chord and suddenly an idea surfaces, pops, or reveals itself.

 – Ellen King